kennkitchen/webinology-slack-connector/README.md

 This plugin sends alerts to Slack based on selected WordPress events.

 ## Change Log
+* 1.6.2 - New comment callback was expecting an int for status; changed to string.
 * 1.6.1 - Now allows user to select which post types upon which to alert.
 * 1.5.1 - Fixed a typo that was breaking some backend functions.
 * 1.5.0 - Plugin/theme update now uses wp-cron.